Beirut food tour – local dishes and street food in Lebanon

 1. Man’oushe — The Breakfast of Champions

 If you eat only one thing in Beirut, make it a man’oushe.
-This flatbread, traditionally baked fresh on a saj — a domed iron griddle over an open flame — is Beirut’s answer to breakfast, brunch, and late-night hunger alike.
-The classic version is topped with za’atar, a fragrant blend of dried thyme, sumac, sesame seeds, and olive oil that is so deeply embedded in Lebanese identity that families often guard their own za’atar mix like a family heirloom.
-But man’oushe comes in countless variations: stretchy akkawi cheese bubbling at the edges, spiced minced meat called lahm bi ajeen, or a combination of cheese and za’atar that locals call “half-half.”
-Head to any neighborhood bakery just after sunrise, when the saj is hottest and the bread is at its most pillowy and fragrant.
-The best man’oushe in the city comes from small family-run bakeries in working-class neighborhoods like Tariq el-Jdideh and Khandaq el-Ghamiq, where the bakers have been perfecting their dough for generations.
+Full stop.
+This flatbread, baked fresh on a saj — a domed iron griddle over an open flame — is Beirut’s answer to breakfast, brunch, and late-night hunger all at once.
+The classic version is topped with za’atar, a fragrant blend of dried thyme, sumac, sesame seeds, and olive oil so deeply embedded in Lebanese identity that families guard their own mix like a family heirloom.
+But man’oushe comes in countless variations: stretchy akkawi cheese bubbling at the edges, spiced minced meat called lahm bi ajeen, or the beloved cheese-and-za’atar combination locals simply call “half-half.”
+Get there just after sunrise, when the saj is at its hottest and the bread is at its most pillowy.
+The best versions come from small family-run bakeries in working-class neighborhoods like Tariq el-Jdideh and Khandaq el-Ghamiq, where bakers have been perfecting their dough for generations and a man’oushe will cost you around 2,000 to 5,000 Lebanese pounds — essentially nothing.

 2. Mezze — The Architecture of Lebanese Hospitality

-Mezze is not just a meal in Beirut — it is a philosophy of eating, a social ritual, and a form of edible theater.
-A proper Lebanese mezze spread can include anywhere from a dozen to over forty small dishes arriving in waves, designed to be shared, debated, and savored over several hours.
-The cold mezze arrive first: creamy hummus drizzled with olive oil and sprinkled with paprika, smoky baba ghanouj made from charred eggplant, tabbouleh bursting with fresh parsley and lemon, fattoush salad with crispy fried bread, and labneh — strained yogurt — rolled in herbs and olive oil.
-Then come the hot dishes: crispy fried kibbeh balls stuffed with spiced meat and pine nuts, sujuk sausages sizzling in pomegranate molasses, halloumi cheese grilled until it develops a golden crust.
-In Beirut, ordering mezze is an act of trust — you let the food keep coming until the table can hold no more.
-The best places to experience an authentic mezze are the traditional restaurants of Gemmayze and the old-school establishments in the Bekaa Valley suburbs, where portions are legendary and the arak flows freely.
+Mezze is not just a meal in Beirut.
+It’s a philosophy, a social ritual, and a form of edible theater that can easily consume three hours of your afternoon if you let it.
+A proper Lebanese mezze spread runs from a dozen to over forty small dishes, arriving in waves, designed to be shared, debated, and picked at slowly.
+Cold mezze arrive first: creamy hummus drizzled with olive oil, smoky baba ghanouj made from properly charred eggplant, tabbouleh bursting with fresh parsley and lemon, fattoush with crispy fried bread, and labneh rolled in herbs.
+Then come the hot dishes — fried kibbeh balls stuffed with spiced meat and pine nuts, sujuk sausages sizzling in pomegranate molasses, halloumi grilled until it develops that golden crust that makes you slightly unreasonable.
+Ordering mezze in Beirut is an act of trust.
+You let the food keep coming until the table physically can’t hold any more.
+The old-school establishments in Gemmayze do this particularly well, as do the big traditional restaurants in the Bekaa Valley suburbs, where portions border on the absurd and the arak flows from the start.

 3. Kibbeh — Lebanon’s National Dish

-Ask any Lebanese person what their national dish is, and the answer will almost certainly be kibbeh — a preparation of finely ground lamb or beef mixed with bulgur wheat and aromatic spices including allspice, cinnamon, and black pepper.
-What makes kibbeh remarkable is not just the flavor but the extraordinary range of forms it takes.
-Kibbeh nayyeh is the raw version, essentially Lebanon’s answer to steak tartare, served with olive oil, fresh mint, and spring onions — eating it requires a certain trust in the freshness of the meat, and Beirutis treat that trust as a matter of personal honor.
-Fried kibbeh comes shaped into elegant torpedo-shaped shells, stuffed with a filling of cooked meat, onions, and toasted pine nuts.
-Kibbeh bil sanieh is the baked tray version, layered like a savory cake and cut into diamond-shaped pieces.
-In the mountain villages above Beirut, you will even find kibbeh swimming in a yogurt-based sauce called kibbeh labaniyye.
-Every family has their own kibbeh recipe, and debates about whose mother makes the best version are a cornerstone of Lebanese social life.
+Ask any Lebanese person what their national dish is and the answer will almost always be kibbeh — finely ground lamb or beef mixed with bulgur wheat and aromatic spices including allspice, cinnamon, and black pepper.
+What makes kibbeh remarkable isn’t just the flavor but the extraordinary range of forms it takes across different regions and households.
+Kibbeh nayyeh is the raw version, essentially Lebanon’s answer to steak tartare, served with olive oil, fresh mint, and spring onions.
+Eating it requires trusting the freshness of the meat completely, and Beirutis treat that trust as a matter of personal honor.
+Fried kibbeh comes shaped into elegant torpedoes, stuffed with cooked meat, onions, and toasted pine nuts.
+Kibbeh bil sanieh is baked in a tray, layered like a savory cake and cut into diamond pieces.
+Up in the mountain villages above Beirut, you’ll even find kibbeh swimming in a yogurt-based sauce called kibbeh labaniyye.
+Every family has their own recipe.
+Debates about whose mother makes it best are a genuine cornerstone of Lebanese social life — don’t wander into that conversation unprepared.

 4. Shawarma — The Beiruti Street Food Icon

 Beirut’s shawarma is not the pale imitation you might have encountered elsewhere.
-Here, the art of the rotating spit has been elevated to a near-religious practice, with specialists who have spent decades perfecting their marinades, their bread selection, and the precise moment to shave the meat.
-Lebanese shawarma most commonly features thin-sliced chicken or lamb layered onto a towering vertical rotisserie and cooked low and slow until the outer edges are crackling and caramelized while the inner meat stays juicy and tender.
-The chicken version is typically marinated in a blend of garlic, lemon, turmeric, and seven spices, then wrapped in warm Lebanese flatbread with toum — a powerful, cloud-white garlic sauce that is so intensely flavored it could be classified as a condiment or a weapon, depending on your tolerance.
-The meat version comes with tahini sauce, tomatoes, pickled turnips that stain everything an electrifying shade of pink,
+The art of the rotating spit here has been elevated to a near-religious practice, with specialists who’ve spent decades perfecting their marinades, their bread selection, and the precise moment to shave the meat.
+Lebanese shawarma most commonly features thin-sliced chicken or lamb stacked onto a towering vertical rotisserie and cooked low and slow until the outer edges are crackling and caramelized while the inner meat stays genuinely juicy.
+The chicken version is typically marinated in garlic, lemon, turmeric, and seven spices, then wrapped in warm Lebanese flatbread with toum — a powerful, cloud-white garlic sauce so intensely flavored it sits somewhere between a condiment and a weapon, depending on your tolerance.
+The meat version comes with tahini sauce, tomatoes, and pickled turnips that stain everything an electrifying shade of pink.

 Book a Food Tour in Beirut